SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

 ## Configuration

+### 1. Jenkins Server

-1. Configure your Jenkins Server according to the [documentation](https://sap.github.io/jenkins-library/guidedtour/)
+Configure your Jenkins Server according to the [documentation](https://sap.github.io/jenkins-library/guidedtour/)

+### 2. Jenkinsfile

-2. Create a file named `Jenkinsfile` in your repository with the following content:
+Create a file named `Jenkinsfile` in your repository with the following content:

 ```
 @Library('piper-lib-os') _